tdwg/geoschemes/marine/proposal_v1_2023-10.md

 ### Level 2 units

 Level 2 units in the coastal area correspond to the realms of Spalding et al. (2007) Marine Ecoregions of the World, defined therein as “very large regions (...) across which biotas are internally coherent at higher taxonomic levels, as a result of a shared and unique evolutionary history”.
 Their seaward limit is adjusted to the 200 NM, and also adjusted to the nearest Level 4 unit.
 Those realms which, in the MEOW system, straddle the limits of Level 1 oceans (the case of Temperate South America, Temperate Southern Africa, Temperate Australasia, and Subantarctic Islands), are subdivided accordingly.
 Eastern and Western parts of Temperate Northern Atlantic and Tropical Atlantic are also distinguished at Level 2.
 High Seas constitute an additional Level 2 unit in each Level 1 ocean.
-Codes for Level 2 regions will use a two-character format (the ocean’s letter and one digit).
+Codes for Level 2 regions will use a two-character format (the Ocean’s letter and one digit).

 <img src="./proposal-images/Figure2_Level2_World.png"
 style="width:7in;height:3.5in" />